stellaCL/OIUTILS/README.md

 The modeling of data is based on several principles:
 - The model is composed of a combination of basic building blocks
-- building blocks include uniform disks, uniform rings, gaussian, rings with arbitrary profiles and/or azimuthal variation.
+- Simple building blocks include uniform disks, uniform rings, gaussian.
 - Building blocks can be deformed (analytically), including stretched in one preferred direction, or slanted.
 - More complicated blocks are available, such as disks/rings with arbitrary radial profile, with possibility to include azimuthal variations.
 - Each component has a spectrum, including modeling of emission or absorption lines (Gaussian or Lorentzian)
-- In order for the computation to be fast (a requirement to perform data fitting), basic blocks have analytical complex visibilities.
+- In order for the computation to be fast (a requirement to perform data fitting), basic blocks have analytical or semi-analytical complex visibilities.
 Moreover, for the same reason, their spectral component is independent of the geometry.

-The principles are close to tolls such as [LITpro](https://www.jmmc.fr/english/tools/data-analysis/litpro).
+The principles are close to tools such as [LITpro](https://www.jmmc.fr/english/tools/data-analysis/litpro).
 However, OIUTILS offers additional features:
 - OIUTILS extends the modeling in the spectral dimension.
 For this reason, OIUTILS contains a module to do basic telluric correction (only for GRAVITY at the moment)
 - Models' parameters can be expressed a function of others, which allows to build complex geometrical shapes.

 ## Install